brbalazs/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was made to allow some basic styling and formatting in Web Content description fields in a WYSIWYG way.
+This change was made to take advantage of the AlloyEditor's styling and formatting tools in Web Content description fields.

 ---------------------------------------